vishnuravi/FHIRQuestionnaireTester/README.md

 1. **Create a questionnaire**: You can create a FHIR Questionnaire using the [Phoenix Survey Builder](https://stanfordbdhg.github.io/phoenix/) tool.
 Download the questionnaire as a JSON file and copy it to your iOS device or simulator.
 1. **Load a questionnaire**: Tap "Select JSON File" and choose a FHIR Questionnaire JSON file from your device or simulator.
 2. **Complete the survey**: The app will present the questionnaire as an interactive survey using ResearchKit.
 3. **View results**: After completion, the app will show the generated FHIR QuestionnaireResponse JSON.
+The JSON file can also be exported and shared.